JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 A (Action): Applied interview techniques, maintained professional demeanor, and incorporated feedback.

-R (Result): Improved my confidence, articulation, and readiness for real-world interviews.
+R (Result): Improved my confidence, articulation and preparedeness.
+It also prepared me for real world job interviews and taught me how to market my skills to employers.

 # Professional Networking